cdmuhs/ml_with_har/README.md

 Velloso, E.; Bulling, A.; Gellersen, H.; Ugulino, W.; Fuks, H. Qualitative Activity Recognition of Weight Lifting Exercises.
 Proceedings of 4th International Conference in Cooperation with SIGCHI (Augmented Human '13) .
 Stuttgart, Germany: ACM SIGCHI, 2013.

-See the `.html` file for a walkthrough of the `.Rmd` script for this project.
+See `index.html` for a walkthrough of the `.Rmd` script for this project.